Thomas P. Gallanis

-He is active in trusts and estates law reform.
-He is the executive director of the Joint Editorial Board for Uniform Trust and Estate Acts, which is the official oversight body for all uniform laws in the field of trusts and estates.
-He was the reporter (principal drafter) for the Uniform Powers of Appointment Act (completed 2013) and the Uniform Real Property Transfer on Death Act.
+Within the Uniform Law Commission, he is the executive director of the Joint Editorial Board for Uniform Trust and Estate Acts, which is the official oversight body for all uniform laws in the field of trusts and succession.
+He was the reporter (principal drafter) of the Uniform Powers of Appointment Act and the Uniform Real Property Transfer on Death Act.

-He is also active as a legal historian, specializing in the history of English law.
-He was awarded the Selden Society's David Yale Prize for his scholarly article on the history of evidence law, which was judged "a distinguished contribution to the history of the laws and legal institutions of England and Wales."
+He is also active as a legal historian.
+He was awarded the Selden Society's David Yale Prize for his scholarly article on the history of evidence law in English courts, which was judged "a distinguished contribution to the history of the laws and legal institutions of England and Wales."